DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

 ![Template 2](../assets/lesson-5/palette-template-2.png)

-If you did everything properly, our application should look like in the picture above.
+If you did everything properly, our application should look like the picture above.
-What happened there is while we're dragging the node inside the palette, the task of visualizing such node has been taken by the palette.
+What happened there is while we're dragging the node inside the palette, the task of visualizing the node has been taken over by the palette.
-When we dragged it onto the diagram this task has been taken by the diagram.
+When we dragged it onto the diagram, this task was taken over by the diagram.
 That's why the same object looks different in the palette and the diagram.
-It means that we can define a different look of an object depending on whether it's in the palette, or in the diagram which could be useful in some cases.
+It means that we can define a different look for an object depending on whether it's in the palette or in the diagram, which could be useful in some cases.

-Let's represent a node for a boy just by the picture of the boy's face.
+Let's represent a node for a boy just using a picture of the boy's face.
 Go to the `templates` directory in which we'll create a `palette-node-template.ts` file.
 If you want, you could try to create this template on your own since it'll reuse some parts from the `node-template.ts` file.
 If you don't want to do it on your own, just use the code below: